Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Real Dataset

-Estimation using BAS with $q=2$ and by HER method gives estimates of the mean that are very close to the one obtained by GAM, setting the correlation structure to an $AR(1)$ process; this is shown in Figure~\ref{fig:intro}, right plot.
+Estimation with BAS setting $q=2$ gives estimates of the mean that are very close to the one obtained by GAM, setting the correlation structure to an AR(1) process; this is shown in Figure~\ref{fig:intro}, right plot.
 The corresponding autocorrelation estimators are also reasonably close.
-The residual analysis suggests, however, that the fit with $q=1$ is more appropriate.
+The residual analysis suggests, however, that the fit with $q=1$ is more appropriate for this data.